volodya-lombrozo/newsman/docs/do-you-trust-me.md

 ```

 Since we made three separate requests, the responses predictably came back in different formats.
-I've identified at least three possible solutions to this problem.
+We have at least three possible solutions to this problem.
 Can you guess the simplest one?
 That's right, let's throw even more AI at it.
 More and more AI!
 Alright, let's not get carried away.